- Is a 54 gene panel that includes assessment of non-coding variants

 - Saliva (Oragene DNA OG-500 kit)

 Label the sample tube with your patient’s name, date of birth and the date of sample collection.

 Note that we do not accept DNA samples isolated from formalin-fixed paraffin-embedded (FFPE) tissue.

 Anophthalmia and microphthalmia are rare developmental defects of the globe.
 Microphthalmia refers to an eye with reduced volume and may be associated with coloboma or with an orbital cyst.
 Anophthalmia is the absence of one or both eyes.
-Both anophthalmia and microphthalmia may be unilateral or bilateral, and over 50% may be associated with systemic abnormalities.
+Anophthalmia and microphthalmia may be unilateral or bilateral, and over 50% are associated with systemic abnormalities.
 Anophthalmia and microphthalmia may be inherited as an autosomal dominant, autosomal recessive, or X-linked manner.
-The major causative gene is SOX2 in which heterozygous, loss of function variants account for 25% of cases.
+The major causative gene is SOX2 in which heterozygous loss-of-function variants account for 25% of cases.
 Examples of syndromes associated with anophthalmia/microphthalmia are CHARGE syndrome (CDH7) and COFS syndrome (ERCC2, ERCC5, ERCC6).
 Anterior segment dysgenesis (ASD) disorders encompass a wide variety of developmental conditions affecting the cornea, iris, and lens.
 It can be an isolated ocular anomaly or accompanied by systemic defects.
 Anterior segment anomalies are associated with an approximate 50% risk of glaucoma.
-Majority of genes associated with ASD show autosomal dominant inheritance.
-Axenfeld-Rieger syndrome is caused by mutations in PITX2 and FOXC1.
-The syndrome has an estimated prevalence of 1:200,000.
+The majority of genes associated with ASD show autosomal dominant inheritance.
+Axenfeld-Rieger syndrome is caused by variants in PITX2 and FOXC1 with an estimated prevalence of 1:200,000.

 |ABCB6||Blood group, Langereis system, Pseudohyperkalemia||AD/BG||9||19|